frankye8998/Phoney-Slideshow/README.md

 ```
 python backend.py
 ```
-Please note that `python3` should be used instead of `python` if multiple versions of Python are intalled.
+Please note that `python3` should be used instead of `python` if multiple versions of Python are installed.